Chart Color Schemes

 Population growth drivers in Mansfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Mansfield's population was around 12,373 as of November 2025.
-This showed an increase of 1,856 people from the 2021 Census figure of 10,517.
-The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-This resulted in a population density of 3.2 persons per square kilometer.
-Mansfield's 17.6% growth since the 2021 census surpassed the SA4 region (5.4%) and non-metro areas, indicating it as a growth leader.
-Interstate migration contributed approximately 65.2% to overall population gains during recent periods.
+Based on AreaSearch's analysis, Mansfield's population is around 12,429 as of Feb 2026.
+This reflects an increase of 1,912 people since the 2021 Census, which reported a population of 10,517 people.
+The change is inferred from the estimated resident population of 11,146 from the ABS as of June 2024 and an additional 322 validated new addresses since the Census date.
+Mansfield's population density is 3.2 persons per square kilometer.
+Since the 2021 census, Mansfield has grown by 18.2%, exceeding the SA4 region (6.9%) and Rest of Vic., making it a growth leader in the region.
+Interstate migration contributed approximately 65.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For uncovered areas, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made via weighted aggregation to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projections indicate a decline in overall population by 723 persons by 2041, but growth is anticipated in specific age cohorts, notably the 25 to 34 age group projected to increase by 182 people.
+According to these projections, Mansfield's population is expected to decline by 723 persons by 2041.
+However, the 25 to 34 age group is projected to increase by 182 people over this period.

 Frequently Asked Questions - Population